 How Do I Pronounce Elise?

-In the United States, the UK, and France, it is a two-syllable name pronounced ih-LEES or sometimes ee-LEES.
-The emphasis is placed firmly on the second syllable.
+In the United States, the UK, and France it is a two-syllable name, ih-LEES or sometimes ee-LEES.
+Some English speakers voice the final consonant and say ih-LEEZ; both are accepted.

 Is Elise a Boy or Girl Name?